 Better Customer Service

 New businesses gain traction by establishing and maintaining a loyal customer base.
-Their first batch of customers are essentially treated like gold, which increases the likelihood of the almighty referral.
+Their first batch of customers is essentially treated like gold, which increases the likelihood of the almighty referral.
 Since niche markets are smaller groups of people, you can devote more attention to your initial customer base.
 Your customer experience and engagement methods can also be tailored to your audience’s unique preferences, which is another critical element of niche markets.

 The importance of digital marketing has made niche markets even more desirable.
 Search engine optimization, for example, refers to your business’s accessibility through a Google search.
-If you cater to a more specific audience, that audience is going to use specific keywords when searching for your products or services.
+If you cater to a more specific audience, that audience will use specific keywords when searching for your products or services.
 You won’t have to worry about too many other businesses competing for those same keywords.
 This is the primary goal of virtually every search engine marketing strategy: to ensure that your business shows up for the right searches, as opposed to as many searches as possible.
 You can double down on your most relevant keywords by publishing blog content that caters to your audience.

 Everyone Reacts the Same Way to Marketing Strategies

 Individual members of a niche market are typically very similar to each other.
 Thus, it’s unlikely that your marketing strategies will only resonate with a portion of your customer base.
 Instead, the overwhelming majority of your base will likely react the same way to your strategies, whether they like them or not.
 In the case of the latter outcome, at least you’ll know it immediately.
-You won’t have to continue testing the campaign to confirm your initial findings or conduct research to find out why certain members of your audience did not respond well.
+You won’t have to continue testing the campaign to confirm your initial findings or conduct research to determine why certain members of your audience did not respond well.

 This is yet another reason why niche marketing is so much cheaper than a broader audience.